Skip to content

 • Any for general internet access

-• FQDN Host such as updates.vendor.com
+• FQDN host like updates.vendor.com

-• host object of an internal server
+• Host object of an internal server

-• country object for Geo-IP rules
+• Country object for Geo-IP rules

 Services